CadeBrown/cadebrown.github.io/_posts/2020-10-23-kata-3-ckc-exprs.md

     E0_CASE(Token::KIND_AOR, AST::KIND_BOP_AOR)
     E0_CASE(Token::KIND_AXOR, AST::KIND_BOP_AXOR)
     E0_CASE(Token::KIND_AAND, AST::KIND_BOP_AAND)

-    else {
-        /* No assignment, just return other result already parsed */ return lhs;
-    }
+    return res;

     #undef E0_CASE
 }
 ```

-Fairly straightforward, and since it is recursive and right associative, we can have things like `x = y = z;`
+Fairly straightforward, and since it is recursive and right associative, we can have things like `x = y = z;`.
+Just make sure you track your `make_unique`, `SUB`, and `move` calls with unique pointers.
+If you're getting weird errors that are hard to read but contain "unique" in the error message, chances are that you've forgotten a `move` somewhere.

 #### Binary Operators (left associative)